onart/cpp_forward_tuple/README.md

 ```

 ### Polymorphism
 We can't make a virtual template member function in C++, so alternatively we can use a macro defining the default operation for getting some type.
-(No need to use get<N> virtually, of course.
-There's no usage for this in dynamic polymorphism context!)\
+(No need to use `get<N>` in virtual function, of course.
+There's no usage for this in dynamic polymorphism context!)

 * Example code